jawahar-shazab/docs/docs/api.md

 POST /v1/detectorConfigs/pushConf/:agentId
 ```

-Pushes the detector configuration to a specified agent.
+This API deploys a detector configuration to a specified agent, identified by its `agentId`, enabling the application of new or updated detector settings to the agent.

 #### 5.Get Detectors Without Schedule